Inzhenerka/docs.getdbt.tech/website/snippets/_install-dbt-extension.md

 <!-- This anchor is linked from the VS Code registration page.
 Please do not change it -->

 If you already have a dbt account, you do not need to re-register to use the dbt extension.
 The dbt extension can authenticate with the dbt platform using a `dbt_cloud.yml` file.
 If this file is present in your `~/.dbt/` folder, then the registration flow will automatically attempt to use this file during registration.
-If you do not have a `~/.dbt/dbt_cloud.yml` file downloaded, follow the directions below:
+If you do not have a `~/.dbt/dbt_cloud.yml` file downloaded, refer to the following instructions:

 <Expandable alt_header="For dbt accounts with Fusion enabled">